 Uromastyx will sometimes be familiar with each other; as long as it is a male and female, they will pal around together, eat breakfast, and bask together in the sunlight.
 Some of the personality traits of a friendly Uromastyx:

 If one Uromastyx likes another Uro that it lives with, it will sometimes flip on its back and expose its belly.
-Uromastyx may show pleasure when touched and stroked or when food is given to them.
+Uromastyx may show pleasure when touched and stroked or when

 Most reptiles will recognize their owners and may even feel safe with them.